-If you stop taking your medication, you’re more likely to experience a relapse.
+These drugs help slow the progression of the disease and prevent relapses.
+So, if you stop taking your medication, you’re more likely to experience a relapse.

-Here are five reasons that it’s necessary to stay on your medication, whether you experience frequent relapses or not.
+Here are five reasons it’s necessary to stay on your medication, whether you experience frequent relapses or not.

 Sticking with your treatment plan can help reduce inflammation in your brain and spinal cord.
-It can also help delay a second attack and the potential long-term damage that can come along with it.
+It can also help delay a second attack and the potential long-term damage that can come with it.

 Continued axonal damage can lead to permanent neuronal loss and cell death.

 Medications that treat the underlying cause of MS are called disease-modifying drugs or disease-modifying therapies (DMTs).

-Treatments for MS can also help reduce the likelihood of a relapse, but they don’t help make relapses less severe.
+Treatments for MS can also help reduce the likelihood of a relapse, but they don’t make relapses less severe.

 Under the surface, the disease can continue to destroy the nerves in your brain and spinal cord, even if you don’t experience a single symptom.
 Any resulting damage might not be reversible.